bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Follow Python syntax guidelines for defining default values.
 The type of the default value must be supported by the Queue Server (see :ref:`supported_types`).
-If the default value must have type, which is not supported, override the default value in ``parameter_annotation_decorator``.
+If the default value in the plan header must have unsupported type, override it by specifying the default value of supported type in ``parameter_annotation_decorator``.

 .. note::